GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 - `/app/rooms` - Code related to, you guessed it, generating rooms
 - `/app/ui` - HTML generators, interactive logic, and UI constants
 - `/app/utility` - Helpers such as randomizers and text formatters

+## Unit Tests

+Because I'm crazy I wrote a unit test library found in the `/unit/` directory.
+Tests are run by navigating to `/unit.html` and the output is printed to the browser.

 ## Creative Commons